DevenRam/mrekk-osu-Skins/README.md

 ![](https://camo.githubusercontent.com/7a0cf2b830c8f7813f190af0e00575ca13b4e5e0/68747470733a2f2f6f73752e7070792e73682f73732f31333438383938392f61373661)

-DM me on discord if I'm forgetting a skin DevenRam#0855.
+DM me on discord if I'm forgetting a skin other than those mentioned below.
+DevenRam#0855

 Known missing skins at the moment:

-None :)
+FlyingTuna - I'm not putting this on since it's a well known skin associated with a player other than mrekk.
+Just google for it if you want Tuna's skin.